woldner/VisualLinter/README.md

 ##### Requirements

 - ESLint installed locally (per project) _or_ globally (added to PATH variable)
-- A valid ESLint configuration located in the current project folder (local) _or_ your user's home directory (global)
+- A valid ESLint config located in the current project directory (local) _or_ your user's home directory (global)

 ##### Notes

-`VisualLinter` will always use the closest configuration file found relative to the file being linted.
+`VisualLinter` will always use the closest installation/config found relative to the file being linted.
-If no `.eslintrc` file is found in the same directory as the file being linted, VisualLinter will try and find a configuration file in ancestor directories up to, but not including the root directory (e.g. `C:\\` on Windows).
+If no `node_modules` directory or `.eslintrc` file is found in the same directory as the file being linted, `VisualLinter` will try and resolve the paths from ancestor directories up to, but not including the root directory (e.g. `C:\\` on Windows).

 For instance, suppose you have the following structure: